Global Code of Business Conduct

 Public Procurement

 Medical device manufacturers and government entities are key customers in the medical device industry.
 Many countries have strict laws governing how public institutions purchase products and services, and we must fully comply with these regulations.
-Employees involved in bidding, contracts, or sales to public authorities must understand and follow public procurement rules.
 These regulations can be complex but are essential to our business.
 There must be no improper attempts to influence decisions or provide inappropriate benefits to government officials.
-For guidance on public procurement laws, consult Medical Device Components Legal Team at legal@medicaldevicecomponents.com.

 Our Commitment to Quality